lilygoose89/rosy-cheeks/_posts/2017-12-14-welcome-to-our-new-website.md

   rosy cheeks restaurant, chiang mai restaurants, healthy restaurants chiang mai, good food in chiang mai
 ---

-Just in time for the new year, we're excited to be launching a new website for Rosy Cheeks Restaurant.&nbsp;

 Since our start last year, we've gone from a tiny operation, just me and my mom in the kitchen, to a new, larger kitchen and full-time staff.
 Wow!